Tenant Eviction Process Course

 If you failed to protect the tenant’s deposit and need vacant possession of your property, you have a few options:

-To use section 21 route, you will need to return the deposit money to the tenant.
+To use the section 21 route, you will need to return the deposit money to the tenant.

-If the tenant has rent arrears, then obtain tenants instructions in writing to use the deposit held towards the rent arrears.
+If the tenant has rent arrears, then obtain the tenant’s instructions in writing to use the deposit held towards the rent arrears.
 Once you have this, or you have returned the deposit monies to the tenant, then you can serve a section 21 notice.

 If the deposit was not protected should you tell the tenant?